JCKelley-CYBR/CYBR-8420-SoftwareAssurance/UseCase/Export_Database_entries/Export_Database_entries.md

 ## Use Case: Export KeePass Database

 ### Description:
 Each user of the KeePassXC application will create and maintain their own KDBX style database in which the user's usernames, passwords, associated URLs, and associated notes will be stored.
-In order to export this database, KeePassXC has built in functionality to do so in teh CSV or HTML formats.
-The security functionality of this of this operation will be determined by analyzing the  security requirements needed to maintain a secure environment.
+In order to export this database, KeePassXC has built in functionality to do so in CSV or HTML formats.
+The security functionality of this operation will be determined by analyzing the security requirements needed to maintain a secure environment.

 ### Alignment Analysis:
 I. Security requirements deemed necessary through the use/misuse case diagramming process are as follows:
 * *Credential Hashing* - The credentials needed to decrypt the database should be hashed and never stored in plain text in order to ensure no possible leak of credentials occurs.